PammiKumari1234/My-Kanban-Board/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+1. Installed Next.js + tsx + tailwind
+2. Created a basic Navbar with repsonive hamburger menu.
+Installed lucide-react for the icons.
+3. Made the kanban Page
+5. Craeted Next.js APIs route for getting the data on the kanban page.
+To do- implement a loader and optimize the network call, implement a lazy laoding, shimmer UI.
+4. To Do- create a form task- add that as a button on the navbar.
+    a.
+Make a modal like straucture that appaers in the center of the page, then it will have the prompt like messages.
+Have a attachment option for uploading files, a close button.
+    b. as soon as I submit the form it should appear in the task queue.